Noureen-Akhtar/typescript_projects/README.md

 # Target audience

-- Users and developers in need of an adaptable and configurable command-line tool for processing and analyzing data.
+- Developers and users in need of a flexible and customizable command-line tool for data processing and analysis
-- Those who want to create interactive command-line tools and are interested in learning about TypeScript, Node.js, and Inquirer.
+- People who are interested in learning about TypeScript, Node.js, and Inquirer and who wish to develop interactive command-line utilities